TheRealKaup/TheRealKaup/README.md

 A program made with KTech for creating KTech texture files.
 This program is needed for creating KTech textures because each terminal character cell (pixel) has an RGB foreground, RGB background and a character values.
 This kind of texture can't be created by a normal image creator.

 #### ThatGame
 A game made with KTech that I am working on alongside KTech itself.
-In the game the player plays as a hacker that gets hacking and heist planning jobs through the dark web.
+In the game the player plays as a hacker that gets hacking and heist jobs from the dark web.
 It is called "ThatGame" because I haven't yet found a name for it.